musictech001/frontenddev2018/2018-08-02-tinderApp/tinderApp/src/app/readme.txt

+v 2018-08-05-0300:
+Done:
+- [solved] click on avatar in favorite view should bring up detail view.

 v 2018-08-05-0151:
 Done:
 - reimplemented favList, now use a centralized user list provided by listService.

 Unsolved / Todo:
-- click on avatar in favorite view should bring up detail view.
+- [solved] click on avatar in favorite view should bring up detail view.
   idea: use the liked attribute to set list item hidden, rather than create a separated favList?
 - <like> button in list view and favorite view should change color when toggled.
 - in detail view, let url/id sync with current user?